microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 TBD: define message wrapping behavior
 - A "too long" message depends on width of container and message area.
 - Truncation with expansion symbol?
 Or taller bar to accommodate?
+- Behavior for custom content?
+Squishing together vs a new line or truncation?
+How should this be handled?

 ## Updating a status banner
 TBD: define updating behavior